 Roulette odds in the American double zero wheel(s)

 When it comes to the American double-zero wheel(s), a player has got one chance of winning and 37 ways of losing the bet.
 In short, the odds are against a player as they are 37 to 1.
-In this case, the probability is one in relation to how many numbers exist in the wheel, though the odds deal with how often a player is expected to win, and in this case, it is just once while losing is 37.
+In this case, the probability is one to how many numbers exist on the wheel, though the odds deal with how often a player is expected to win, and in this case, it is just once while losing is 37.

 Roulette odds on the European single-zero wheel

 The above scenario replicates itself here also.
 With the European wheel, there are 37 numbers (1 to 36) and a single 0.
 Here, the probability of a hit is one in 37, meaning that the roulette odds are 36 to one.
-Sadly, the European single-zero wheels also have got a payback of 35 to one on any winnings.
+Sadly, the European single-zero wheels also have a payback of 35 to one on any winnings.
 In short, it means a shortage of one unit.
-Real odds are supposed to be 36 to one.
+Actual odds are supposed to be 36 to one.
 However, the payout here is 35 to one.